TDStrasser/KookaBlockly-Reference/docs/source/display.rst

 Kookaberry Display
 ------------------

-The Kookaberry’s display is a 128 pixel wide x 64 pixel high cyan OLED display.
+The **Kookaberry’s** display is a 128 pixel wide x 64 pixel high cyan OLED (Organic Light Emitting Diode) display.

 The x direction is the width of the display having a range specified as 0 to 127 pixels and the y direction is the height of the display having a range specified as 0 to 63 pixels.